htmlandbacon/govuk-elements-nunjucks/components/gov-input/README.md

 ## Using with express

-Using with express you will need to expose the views to the nunjucks config, an example is below.
+You will need to expose the views to the nunjucks config, an example is below.

 ```javascript